1 min TO READ

 What Are Marketing Personas?

-Marketing personas are a great way to be more specific about and speaking directly to your customer’s needs.
+Marketing personas speak directly and clearly to your customer’s needs.
 If you’re looking to improve the relevance and impact of your online content, use personas.

 Our colleagues at Hubspot define marketing personas as:

 “…fictional, generalized representations of your ideal customers.
-Personas helps us …internalize the ideal customer we’re trying to attract, and relate to our customer as real humans.”
+Personas help us …internalize the ideal customer we’re trying to attract, and relate to our customer as real humans.”

 The Basic Marketing Persona

-With this number of personas, you can account for the diversity of all your customer, while still being specific enough to focus on unique needs and values.
+This’ll help you can account for all the diversity of your customer.
+While still being specific enough to focus on unique needs and values.

 Some of the basics parts of a marketing persona include: